-ICELAND PHOTOGRAPHY WORKSHOP & TOUR: Come learn how photography can change how you see the world…
+May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 Join us for a seven-day photography adventure in the Land of Fire, Ice, and Sustainability.

 Who should attend?
 Our Iceland tour is offered for photography enthusiasts of all skill levels who would like to develop their skills with landscape and nature photography in one of the most photogenically captivating countries in the world.
 The key focus of this program is on your uniqueness and vision as a photographer.
 What do you see?
 How do you see yourself, the world around you?
 How can a photograph tell a story (a story of how you see the world)?
 This program will invite you to become more aware of a sense of place, the natural world around us, and how you see your (and others’) relationship with our world.
 During the program, you will connect with inspiringly beautiful natural areas, learn about how Iceland is leading the world on a path toward sustainability, and explore the role you can play in this movement.
-You will also be challenged and supported in moving beyond simply “taking pictures” to “making photographs” that reflect who you are and what you are passionate about.
-If you would like to:
+You will also be challenged and supported in moving beyond simply “taking pictures” to “making photographs” that reflect who you are, what you are passionate about, and how you see the world… If you would like to:

-• Please contact us if you have any questions
+- Please contact us if you have questions or would like to discuss details of the program.

 What will you do?